Rice University: Innovation District

-Students of Rice and other Houston-area colleges and universities making up the Student Coalition for a Just and Equitable Innovation Corridor are advocating for a Community Benefits Agreement (CBA), a contractual agreement between a developer and a community coalition.
+Students of Rice and other Houston-area colleges and universities making up the Student Coalition for a Just and Equitable Innovation Corridor are advocating for a community benefits agreement (CBA), a contractual agreement between a developer and a community coalition.
 Residents of neighboring Third Ward and other members of the Houston Coalition for Equitable Development Without Displacement (HCEDD) have faced consistent opposition from the City of Houston and Rice Management Company to a CBA as traditionally defined, in favor of an agreement between the latter two entities without a community coalition signatory.

 Organization

 Rice University is chartered as a non-profit organization and is governed by a privately appointed board of trustees.
 The board consists of a maximum of 25 voting members who serve four-year terms.
 The trustees serve without compensation and a simple majority of trustees must reside in Texas, including at least four within the greater Houston area.
 The board of trustees delegates its power by appointing a president to serve as the chief executive of the university.
-David W. Leebron was appointed president in 2004 and succeeded Malcolm Gillis who served since 1993.
-The provost, six vice presidents, and other university officials report to the president.
-The president is advised by a University Council composed of the provost, eight members of the Faculty Council, two staff members, one graduate student, and two undergraduate students.
-The president presides over a Faculty Council which has the authority to alter curricular requirements, establish new degree programs, and approve candidates for degrees.
+Reginald DesRoches was appointed president in 2022 and succeeded David W. Leebron, who served since 2004.
+The provost, three executive vice presidents, and seven vice presidents report to the president.

 The university's academics are organized into several schools.
+The Susanne M. Glasscock School of Continuing Studies has only graduate programs.
 Schools that have undergraduate and graduate programs include: